Ukraine targeted in another Russian missile barrage

 The governor of southern Ukraine's Mykolaiv province, Vitaliy Kim, said five missiles were shot down over the Black Sea.
 The Ukrainian military’s command North said two were downed over the Sumy region, located on the border with Russia in the country’s northeast.

-The Kyiv regional administration said fragments from a downed Russian missile damaged a private building in the Darnytskyi district and a car parked nearby.
+Fragments from downed Russian missiles damaged two private buildings in the Darnytskyi district of Kyiv, the city administration said.
+An industrial facility and a playground in neighborhoods located across the Dnieper River also were damaged, city officials said.
+No casualties were immediately reported.

-Thursday’s attack is the latest in a series of Russian strikes targeting vital infrastructure across Ukraine.
-Moscow has launched such attacks on weekly basis since October, causing widespread blackouts and power rationing.
+The widespread attack was the latest in a series of Russian strikes targeting vital infrastructure across Ukraine.
+Moscow has launched such attacks on weekly basis since October, causing widespread blackouts and cutoffs to water supplies.

+Kyiv Mayor Vitali Klitschko warned Thursday that there could be power outages in the capital, asking people to stockpile water and to charge their electronic devices.

 After earlier attacks, the Ukrainian military reported shooting down incoming Russian missiles and explosive drones, but some still reached their targets, increasing the suffering of the population amid freezing temperatures.